vivanov1410/pickled-brain/pickles/001/README.md

 print divide(12, 4) # 3
 ```

+- don't forget to check if input is numeric (integer)

 ## Solution
 In /solutions make copy of /default folder and rename it with you name.
 Modify pickle001.py file to submit a solution.